Cuspidal quintics and surfaces with $p_g=0,$ $K^2=3$ and 5-torsion: The -invariant surface

-Now the scheme $SC$ is zero dimensional.
-Computing a point in $SC,$ we get a $\m Z_5$ invariant quartic surface $Q$ with $15$ double points $p_1,\ldots,p_{15}.$ Then we verify that $Q$ has in fact $16$ double points.
-One of these points is fixed for the $\m Z_5$ action.\\
+Now the scheme $S_C$ is zero dimensional.
+Computing a point in $S_C,$ we get a $\m Z_5$-invariant quartic surface $Q$ with $15$ double points $p_1,\ldots,p_{15}.$ As explained in the Introduction, there is an extra double point at $(0:0:1:0),$ a fixed point for the $\m Z_5$ action.\\

-The linear system of $\m Z_5$ invariant polynomials of degree $5$ with double points at $p_1,\ldots,p_{15}$ has two generators $L_1, L_2.$ We want to compute $b$ such that the quintic surface with equation $F:=L_1+bL_2$ has cusps at the points $p_1,\ldots,p_{15}.$ This is done by imposing the vanishing of derivatives of $F$ and of all order $3$ minors of the Hessian matrix of $F$ at these points.\\
+The linear system of $\m Z_5$-invariant polynomials of degree $5$ with double points at $p_1,\ldots,p_{15}$ has two generators $L_1, L_2.$ We want to compute $b$ such that the quintic surface with equation $F:=L_1+bL_2=0$ has cusps at the points $p_1,\ldots,p_{15}.$ This is done by imposing the vanishing of derivatives of $F$ and of all order $3$ minors of the Hessian matrix of $F$ at these points.\\